awsdocs/amazon-redshift-developer-guide/doc_source/r_WHERE_clause.md

 ## Usage Notes<a name="r_WHERE_clause_usage_notes"></a>

-You can't use aliases in the WHERE clause to reference select list expressions\.
+You can use aliases in the WHERE clause to reference select list expressions\.

 You can't restrict the results of aggregate functions in the WHERE clause; use the HAVING clause for this purpose\.